benchristel/process-to-processes/src/intro/fundamental-process.md

 Suffering is distinct from pain and discomfort.
 When suffering occurs within a person, it is because two parts of their mind are in conflict.
 Often, the conflict is _about_ a source of pain or discomfort, which is why we associate suffering with these phenomena.

 For example, imagine you're in the middle of an exercise routine—running, perhaps.
 You're out of breath, your heart is pounding, and your joints and muscles ache.
 You're experiencing discomfort and pain.
 But you only start suffering when some part of your mind speaks up and says _you know, we could stop and walk for a bit_ and another part of your mind counters with _no, we have to keep going!_ If you were wholeheartedly committed to your exercise regimen, you wouldn't dream of stopping, and you wouldn't suffer.
 If you were wholeheartedly committed to stopping, you'd just stop, and you wouldn't suffer.
-You only suffer because of the conflict between different parts of your mind that have different goals.
+You only suffer when different parts of your mind have conflicting goals.

+Suffering can be associated with pleasure as well as with pain.
+For example, suppose you're tempted to stay up late playing video games, but you know you'd regret it the next morning.
+While just thinking about video games is inherently pleasant, that thought still causes suffering because it conflicts with the more prudent part of your mind that countermands it.

+Suppose you do stay up all night playing games, though, and you are tired the next morning.
+Your suffering at that point isn't caused by the tiredness itself, but by your desire to either sleep or be more alert.
+Since you probably can't do either, your desire is in conflict with reality, and so you suffer.

+## Forming a Theory

+As you observe the system, you will naturally start telling yourself stories about _why_ the system is the way it is.
+You'll form mental models of the various actors in the system, and you'll see how their actions affect other centers.
+These explanatory stories and characterizations form a _theory_ of the system that you can use to predict what might happen to it in the future.

+The longer and more carefully you observe, the more refined your theory will become.
+You'll see situations where your initial theory made incorrect predictions, and you'll revise your theory to match these new observations.
+You can often get more perspectives by interviewing participants in the system, and refine your theory that way.
+However, attempting to create a perfect theory—trying to find out what's "really" going on—is a quixotic goal.
+A perfect theory is neither necessary nor attainable.
+Once you have a predictive theory of any quality, you should probably move quickly to the next step: deciding what to change.

+## Deciding what to Change

+## Making a Change

+Making a change breaks down into two sub-steps:

+- Deciding what change to make
+-

 September 3rd, 2023